google/exposure-notifications-server/docs/ios_device_check.md

 ## Generating the DeviceCheck private key

-In order for the server to communicate with Apple's servers, you will need to create an Apple authenticate key with `DeviceCheck` enabled. **This requires a valid and active iOS Apple developer subscription.**
+In order for the server to communicate with Apple's servers, you will need to create an Apple authenticate key with `DeviceCheck` enabled.

 1. [Sign in to your developer account](https://developer.apple.com/account/#/membership).